IBM/ibm-block-csi-driver/docs/content/installation/install_driver_github.md

 Use the following steps to install the operator and driver, with [GitHub](https://github.com/IBM/ibm-block-csi-operator).

 Before you begin, it is best practice to create a user-defined namespace.
-Create the project namespace, using the `kubectl create ns <namespace>` command.{: tip}
+Create the project namespace, using the `kubectl create ns <namespace>` command.
+If a user-defined namespace was created, edit the YAML files downloaded below changing the namespace value from `default` to `<namespace>`.{: tip}

 When host definer is being installed, it is preferable to do so before installing the CSI driver IBMBlockCSI custom resource (see [Installing the host definer](install_hostdefiner.md)).{: tip}